-- 2 tablespoons Shaoxing wine substitute with dry sherry or rice wine vinega
+- 2 tablespoons rice wine vinegar substitute with dry sherry or Shaoxing wine

-- Prepare the garlic and ginger – peel the garlic and mince finely, peel the ginger and either grate it or chop it finely.2 cloves garlic, 1 inch piece of ginger
+- Prepare the garlic and ginger - peel the garlic and mince finely, peel the ginger and either grate it or chop it finely.2 cloves garlic, 1 inch piece of ginger

-- Mix the lo mein sauce – combine all the ingredients for the sauce and set aside.2 tablespoons oyster sauce, 3 tablespoons dark soy sauce, 1 teaspoon sesame oil, 2 tablespoons rice wine vinegar, 1 tablespoon brown sugar
+- Mix the lo mein sauce - combine all the ingredients for the sauce and set aside.2 tablespoons oyster sauce, 3 tablespoons dark soy sauce, 1 teaspoon sesame oil, 2 tablespoons rice wine vinegar, 1 tablespoon brown sugar

-- Cook the noodles – bring a saucepan of water to the boil, add salt to taste, then boil the noodles for approximately 7 minutes, or until soft.
+- Cook the noodles - bring a saucepan of water to the boil, add salt to taste, then boil the noodles for approximately 7 minutes, or until soft.
 (You can also follow the instructions on your packet of noodles).
 Drain into a colander and then rinse under cold water to stop the cooking process.
 Leave in the colander to drain completely, until needed.6 ounces / 170 grams Chinese noodles

-- Heat the oil in a wok or large frying pan (with a lid), then add the onions, garlic, ginger, chilli (if using), celery, carrots and cabbage.
+- Heat the oil in a wok or large frying pan (with a lid), then add the onions, garlic, ginger, chilli (if using), carrots, red pepper, beans and cabbage.
 Stirfry briefly, just to coat them with oil.
 Then turn down the heat to a low simmer, a 1 tablespoon of water, cover the pan with a lid, and allow to steam for about 5 minutes.2 tablespoons olive oil or sunflower oil, ½ teaspoon dried chilli flakes

-- Add the beansprouts and mushrooms, stir through, replace the lid and steam for a further 3 minutes.
+- Add the beansprouts, pak choi and mushrooms, stir through, replace the lid and steam for a further 3 to 4 minutes.